PureVPN is a Hong Kong-based VPN service that was founded in 2007.

 - Known to have shared info with FBI in the past

-PureVPN offers native app support for the Windows, macOS, Android, iOS, Android TV, Amazon Fire TV and Linux device platforms.
+PureVPN offers native app support for the Windows, macOS, Android, iOS, Android TV, Amazon Fire TV, and Linux device platforms.
 Chrome and Firefox browser extensions are also available.

 You can protect all of your connected devices via a single access point by taking advantage of the provider’s compatibility with a large number of routers.

-PureVPN’s apps offer kill switch, IPv6, WebRTC leak and DNS leak protections, as well as an auto-reconnect feature.
+PureVPN’s apps offer kill switch, IPv6, WebRTC leak and DNS leak protection, as well as an auto-reconnect feature.
 Military-grade encryption protects your online activities from prying eyes.
 (For more information about these features, check out my VPN Security Features article.)

-While PureVPN allows P2P file sharing on many of its servers, the provider restricts it from servers located in countries where P2P file sharing is illegal (such as in the United States, United Kingdom, Canada and others).
+While PureVPN allows P2P file sharing on many of its servers, the provider restricts it from servers located in countries where P2P file sharing is illegal (such as in the United States, United Kingdom, Canada, and others).
 Selecting the “File Sharing” option will automatically connect you to a P2P-enabled VPN server in a country where torrenting is legal.